Careers Education and IAG

 Beaumont is fully committed to ensuring that all students are made fully aware of the choices post 16.
 To this end, at the Year 11 Moving On parent and student information evening, information about Further Education and Apprenticeships is provided by representatives from these sectors to all those attending, as well as guidance on entering the Sixth Form.
 In addition, the Year 11 Moving On Curriculum Enrichment Day features a Careers Fair at which local and national providers of employment, training and Apprenticeships are present, alongside representatives from both Further and Higher Education.

-Any education or training provider wishing to participate in this event or requesting the opportunity to talk to students in Years 8-13 about approved technical qualifications or Apprenticeships should contact the school’s Careers Coordinator, Mr C Cross (Assistant Headteacher) via the school Reception or this website.
+Any education or training provider wishing to participate in this event or requesting the opportunity to talk to students in Years 8-13 about approved technical qualifications or Apprenticeships should contact the school’s Careers Leader, Mr C Cross (Assistant Headteacher) via the school Reception or this website.
+The programme of Careers Education, Enterprise and Work-Related skills undertaken in a typical school year can be found as an annexe to the Beaumont CEIAG policy which can be viewed here.

 Impartial Advice & Guidance (IAG)